jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/35 - Jedi Training.md

 Europe's divine nobles kept winning this battle.
 The nobles spent society's money on their personal banquets, balls, and palaces, until the people revolted with bent up rage.
 With the benefit of hindsight, the American and French Revolutions are obvious to us.
 But in real-time, they weren't.
 It's very hard to interpret the society you're living in.
 It's not like the nobles wanted to have their heads chopped off.

 So, to interpret our society better we need a tool.
-As we're destroyng the Death Star, we need to replace its rules with better answers from our Life Star.
+And that's our Life Star.
+It will give extras better rules to follow, because their rooted in Nature.
 Like a telescope or microscope replaced human made rules about the Universe and Nautre, the Life Star will replace the human made rules, with answers rooted in Nature and empower us to see and understand our society better.

 The Life Star starts by learning the power of stories.